artemsaraiev/pd_backend_dev/concepts/access-control/AccessControl.md

     + a group Group
     + a user User
     + a isAdmin Boolean
+  + a set of Invitations with
+    + a group Group
+    + an inviter User
+    + an invitee User
+    + a message String?
+    + a createdAt Date
   + a set of PrivateAccesses with
     + a group Group
     + a resource Resource